Welcome to MANZ

 As a professional membership organisation representing professional massage therapists from all over New Zealand, Massage Aotearoa New Zealand Incorporated (MANZ) is governed by Te Rōpū Kaitiaki/Executive Committee made up of members that represent the variety of professional backgrounds that MANZ members come from.

-MANZ also has two paid administration staff who carry out the administrative support functions for the organisation.
-The General Administrator reports directly to the Te Rōpū Kaitiaki/Executive Committee, carries higher level administrative functions and supports the Executive in their work as well as deals with membership, advertising and general administration.
-A Financial Administrator who supports the Treasurer and carries out financial related administrative tasks.
+MANZ has one paid administration staff member who carries out the administrative support functions for the organisation.
+The General Administrator reports directly to the Te Rōpū Kaitiaki/Executive Committee, manages day-to-day operations, supports the Executive in their work, and oversees membership, advertising, financial administration, and general organisational tasks.

 Organisational structure